JorgeUbaldoR/lei-24-s1-1dm-makeItSimple/plantFloorManager(BDDAD)/Sprint 3/usbd27/Readme_usbd27.md

 >**AC1:** Minimum expected requirement: demonstrated with data imported from the legacy system.
 >
->**AC2:** A function should return a cursor with all the product parts and their quantity.
-The individual components should be included when a part is a subproduct made at the factory
+>**AC2:** The reserved materials and components should be registered in the database, but not automatically deducted from stock.
+The reservation should be created only if the whole order can be fulfilled.

 >This script defines a PL/SQL function called list_parts_used_product, which returns a cursor containing a list of parts used by a specific product, along with their quantities.
 The function accepts a product_id as input and opens a SYS_REFCURSOR to retrieve the relevant data.
 >